12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 - Are there good places to eat/drink nearby?

 Rather than ranking these walks (they’re all brilliant for different reasons), we’ve organised them by area to help you find something close to where you are or want to explore.
-Each section moves from the most accessible family-friendly options to the more challenging adventures.
+Within each area, walks move from the most accessible family‑friendly options to the more challenging adventures.

 If you are looking for walks like the Spit Bridge to Manly, Bradley’s Head, South Head to the Hornby Lighthouse or North Head Sanctuary, check out our Sydney Harbour walks page.